guicho271828/trivia/README.md

     match-values values-form &body clauses

 Matches the multiple values of VALUES-FORM with CLAUSES.
-Unlike MATCH, CLAUSES has to be have the form of (PATTERNS .
+Unlike MATCH, CLAUSES have to have the form of (PATTERNS .
 BODY), where PATTERNS is a list of patterns.
 The number of values that will be used to match is determined by the maximum arity of PATTERNS among CLAUSES.

 Examples: